 Zucchini Bake with Feta and Thyme

-I love this delicious Low-Carb Zucchini Bake with Feta and Thyme, and this side dish with zucchini, yellow squash, eggs, Feta, sour cream, Parmesan, and thyme is one of the Top Ten Most Popular Low-Carb Zucchini Recipes on Kalyn’s Kitchen!
-And this tasty recipe is low-carb, Keto, low-glycemic, gluten-free, meatless, and South Beach Diet phase one!
-Use the Zucchini Index to find more recipes like this one.
+I love this delicious Low-Carb Zucchini Bake with Feta and Thyme, and this is an amazing side dish made with zucchini, yellow squash, eggs, Feta, sour cream, Parmesan, and thyme!
+And don’t you think that zucchini with Feta is such a perfect combination of flavors?

-Low-Carb Zucchini Bake with Feta and Thyme is a recipe I came up with when I had a big surplus of zucchini from the garden, but he good news is that this recipe can easily be made with zucchini and yellow squash from the store or farmers market too.
-I consider this to be a season-spanning vegetable side dish, but with the protein from a couple of eggs and the feta cheese, it could easily be a main dish too.
+This low-carb Zucchini Bake with Feta and Thyme is a recipe I came up with when I had a big surplus of zucchini from the garden, but the good news is that this recipe can easily be made with zucchini and yellow squash from the store or farmers market too.
+And when you still have zucchini but the weather is getting colder, it’s time for baked zucchini recipes, right?
+So I am featuring this for Friday Favorites today to entice you to try it!